 |Pin 10||TMDS Clock+|

-The only pin that carried voltage is the Pin # 18 but it has a max current rating of 50 mA.
-Meaning the maximum amount of power it can carry is 0.25W.
+The only pin that carried voltage is Pin # 18, which has a max current rating of 50 mA.
+Meaning the maximum amount of power it can take is 0.25W.

 So Does HDMI Carry Power?